-The new purpose-built museum and visitor centre opened in early October 2015.
+The new purpose-built museum and visitor centre officially opened in March 2016.

 Following many years of lobbying, funding was secured to create a permanent museum adjacent to the Apprentice Boys Memorial Hall.

 The visitor centre will deliver the epic and heroic story of the Siege of Londonderry and detail the development of the Apprentice Boys Association.